Research

 Job Market Paper

-Equity crowdfunding (ECF) is an emerging, opaque capital market, where start-ups issue unregistered securities primarily to retail investors.
-Since 2016, U.S. entrepreneurs have raised over a billion dollars from millions of individual investors.
-I provide the first evidence on investor responses to ECF analyst report recommendations, which are typically released six weeks into an offering and therefore of questionable timeliness.
-I find a one-unit increase in recommendation favorableness is associated with a 35-46 percent increase in average weekly investment pledges over the six weeks following report release, equating to $31,027.
+Equity crowdfunding (ECF) is an emerging, opaque capital market, where start-ups have issued over a billion dollars in unregistered securities to millions of retail investors since 2016 in the U.S. I find a one-unit increase in ECF analyst report recommendation favorableness is associated with a 35-46 percent market-wide increase in average weekly investment pledges the six weeks following report release, equating to $31,027, despite their untimely release six weeks into an offering.
 Results are not explained by other news events and vary predictably with market uncertainty and investor information sensitivity.
-Additionally, recommendation favorableness is associated with the occurrence and success of future ECF offerings.
-Collectively, these findings suggest that analyst report recommendations are useful to retail investors in the opaque ECF market despite their lack of timeliness.
+Additionally, recommendations are associated with indicators of future firm success.

 5-minute Video Overview: